REV Group (REVG)

 Offering the first full-electric North American fire truck, REV (NYSE:REVG) manufactures and sells specialty vehicles.

 REV Group is in the doghouse.
-We’d search for superior opportunities elsewhere.
+We’d rather invest in businesses with stronger moats.

 Why There Are Better Opportunities Than REV Group